-The construction sector has welcomed the Government’s investment in house building as announced by the Chancellor today but concerns have been expressed that it doesn’t stretch far enough.
+The construction industry has welcomed the Government’s investment in house building announced by the Chancellor today, but there are concerns that it is insufficient.

-In his debut Autumn Statement Philip Hammond announced a £2.3bn Housing Infrastructure Fund to support projects such as road and water connections, which in turn will support the delivery of up to 100,000 new homes in the areas that are deemed to need them the most.
+In his first Autumn Statement, Philip Hammond announced a £2.3 billion Housing Infrastructure Fund to support projects such as road and water connections, which will in turn support the construction of up to 100,000 new homes in areas deemed to be most in need.

-In addition to this there will be £1.4bn to provide 40,000 new “affordable” homes and a further £1.7bn will be used to speed up the construction of new homes on public sector land.
+In addition, £1.4 billion will be spent to build 40,000 new “affordable” homes, and another £1.7 billion will be spent to expedite the construction of new homes on public-sector land.

-The Housing Infrastructure Fund is good news for merchants and will “help to invigorate the market by encouraging house building,” said John Newcombe, managing director of the Builders Merchants Federation, as well as helping to create jobs and growth in construction and the wider economy.
+The Housing Infrastructure Fund is good news for merchants because it will “help to invigorate the market by encouraging house building,” according to John Newcombe, managing director of the Builders Merchants Federation, while also creating jobs and growth in construction and the wider economy.

-The Chancellor was right to double housing spend said the Federation of Master Builders (FMB) which also welcomed the relaxing of the timeline for deficit reduction as the right way to boost economic growth.
+The Chancellor was correct to double housing spending, according to the Federation of Master Builders (FMB), who also welcomed the relaxation of the deficit reduction timeline as the best way to boost economic growth.

-“For every £1 invested in construction, £2.84 is generated in the wider economy and therefore the best way to protect ourselves from an economic wobble as we leave the UK is to invest in our built environment,” she said.
+“For every £1 invested in construction, £2.84 is generated in the wider economy,” she said.
+“Investing in our built environment is therefore the best way to protect ourselves from an economic wobble as we leave the UK.”

-Welcoming the Housing Infrastructure Fund she said the burden of local infrastructure for new housing should not fall entirely on private house builders and key to the fund’s success will be ensuring that it focuses on unlocking large numbers of small sites and not just large sites.
+She welcomed the Housing Infrastructure Fund, saying that the burden of local infrastructure for new housing should not be entirely borne by private house builders, and that the key to the fund’s success will be ensuring that it focuses on unlocking a large number of small sites rather than just large sites.

-Mark Farmer, chief executive of construction and real estate consultancy, Cast, and author of the recent ‘Modernise or Die’ report into the construction labour shortage, said: “It is good to see new housing and infrastructure receiving the focus so desperately needed in the Autumn Statement.
-It is particularly pleasing to see the increased commitment to the National Affordable Homes Programme, which is a specific recommendation of my recently published government review of the construction market.
+“It is good to see new housing and infrastructure receiving the focus so desperately needed in the Autumn Statement,” said Mark Farmer, chief executive of construction and real estate consultancy Cast and author of the recent ‘Modernise or Die’ report into the construction labour shortage.
+It is especially encouraging to see the increased commitment to the National Affordable Homes Programme, which is a specific recommendation of my recently published government construction market review.

-“A tenure diverse housing market including affordable rent and shared ownership is crucial to underpinning more stable long-term demand in construction and can also act as a catalyst for investment in innovation for house building which ultimately will reduce delivery costs.”
+“A tenure diverse housing market, including affordable rent and shared ownership, is critical to underpinning more stable long-term demand in construction, and it can also act as a catalyst for investment in house building innovation, which will ultimately reduce delivery costs.”

-The measures in the Autumn Statement will be welcomed by small house builders as they struggle to overcome the challenges of the current planning system, skills shortages and uncertainty over how Brexit negotiations will impact on their business said Frank Pennal, CEO of the property division at Close Brothers and should “help accelerate construction and remove some of the hurdles faced by smaller house builders, allowing them to unlock their potential and contribute to vital UK housing development.”
+According to Frank Pennal, CEO of Close Brothers’ property division, the measures in the Autumn Statement will be welcomed by small house builders as they struggle to overcome the challenges of the current planning system, skills shortages, and uncertainty over how Brexit negotiations will impact their business.
+They will “help accelerate construction and remove some of the hurdles faced by smaller house builders, allowing them to unlock their potential and contribute to the economy.”

-But Russell Gardner, head of real estate at EY, said that while the measures to address the UK’s housing supply crisis are welcomed the funding doesn’t stretch far enough and the investment must represent the start of a major commitment to building significantly more homes across the UK.
+However, Russell Gardner, head of real estate at EY, stated that while the measures to address the UK’s housing supply crisis are welcome, the funding is insufficient, and the investment must represent the beginning of a major commitment to building significantly more homes across the UK.

-Tom Shaw, director, buildings at Ramboll, added: “We need to do more than simply increase funding, but concentrate on encouraging the industry to explore methods of building and construction that will enable homes to be built at a lower cost and in shorter periods of time.”
+“We need to do more than simply increase funding,” said Tom Shaw, director of buildings at Ramboll.
+“We need to encourage the industry to explore methods of building and construction that will allow homes to be built at a lower cost and in shorter periods of time.”

-While Kate Bailey, chair of Policy and Communications Committee at the Landscape Institute commended the cash boost she said housing quantity cannot be divorced from housing quality.
+While Kate Bailey, chair of the Landscape Institute’s Policy and Communications Committee, applauded the cash boost, she stated that housing quantity cannot be separated from housing quality.

-“People want to live in desirable housing,” she said.
-“One way of overcoming public opposition to new house building is to commit to high-quality landscape in every new development.
-If we are to increase housing density as the Government intends and if one outcome is the provision of generous and attractive green spaces and amenities, then hopefully this new housing will be more acceptable to existing communities.”
+“People want to live in nice places,” she says.
+“Committing to high-quality landscape in every new development is one way to overcome public opposition to new house construction.”
+If we increase housing density as the government intends, and one result is the provision of generous and appealing green spaces and amenities, then this new housing should be more acceptable to existing communities.”

-Keith Aldis, CEO of the Brick Development Association, agrees that the focus must be on quality houses that are sustainable as opposed to cheaper houses in greater density and said the Chancellor must turn his promises into reality, and breathe life into a turbulent sector.
+Keith Aldis, CEO of the Brick Development Association, agrees that the emphasis must be on quality, sustainable housing rather than cheaper, higher-density housing, and says the Chancellor must make his promises a reality in order to breathe new life into a troubled sector.